mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/view-transform.md

 \end{bmatrix}
 $$</div>

-### The view matrix
+### The View Matrix

-We can combine the translation and the rotation matrix in a single matrix called the *view matrix* which has the form
+We can combine the translation and the rotation matrix in a single matrix called the *view matrix*, which has the form:

 <div>$$
 \begin{align*}